little-software-engineer/CS323-Project2-BojanaStajic/README.md

 Topic: Transportation Management System

-A university project written in C++ using Visual Studio in order to make a simple console app that implements basics of C++ language.
+University project written in C++ using Visual Studio in order to make a simple console app that implements basics of C++ language.